-As the commercial reality of the pandemic continues to play out, the impact on the wealth management and financial advice sector is yet to be fully realised.
-With a client base rich in entrepreneurs whose own financial wealth is heavily dependent on the high street, the knock-on effects to the industry could be significant.
+With a client base rich in entrepreneurs whose own financial wealth is heavily dependent on the high street, the knock-on effects to the industry has been significant.

-For helping with this piece we would also like to extend our thanks to all of our contributors for their valuable input: Alastair Black (Standard Life), Matthew Spencer (Close Brothers), Anna Lane (The Wisdom Council), Nick Gornall (Arbuthnot Latham & Co), Tony Wellby (Heronsgate Capital), Jane Hodges (Money Honey) and Antony Bream (Wealth Dynamix).
+For help with this report, we would also like to extend our thanks to all of our contributors for their valuable input: Alastair Black (Standard Life), Matthew Spencer (Close Brothers), Anna Lane (The Wisdom Council), Nick Gornall (Arbuthnot Latham & Co), Tony Wellby (Heronsgate Capital), Jane Hodges (Money Honey) and Antony Bream (Wealth Dynamix).

-If you are interested in discussing some of the themes raised in the paper or would like to learn more about Recordsure then please don’t hesitate to get in touch on firstname.lastname@example.org
+If you are interested in discussing some of the themes raised in the paper or would like to learn more about Recordsure?
+Get in touch